 Throne of Jade

-Other books by this author that I've reviewed include The Mad Scientist’s Guide to World Domination, His Majesty's Dragon, Black Powder War, Empire of Ivory, Victory of Eagles, Tongues of Serpents, Crucible of Gold, Blood of Tyrants.
+Other books by this author which I have reviewed include The Mad Scientist’s Guide to World Domination, His Majesty's Dragon, Black Powder War, Empire of Ivory, Victory of Eagles, Tongues of Serpents, Crucible of Gold, Blood of Tyrants

 Second in the Temeraire science fiction and alternate history series revolving around a former navy captain and his dragon, Temeraire.